Vehicle blind spot: Height of the driver

 Driver height can also affect visibility.

-An A-pillar that is split up and has a small triangle window (Front Quarter glass) can give a short driver visibility problems.
+An A-pillar that is split up and has a small triangle window (Front Quarter glass) can give short driver visibility problems.

-Some cars the windshield is fillet with the roof-line with a big radius.
+In some cars, the windshield is fillet with the roof-line with a big radius.

 A fillet round A-pillar can give a tall driver visibility problems.
 Also sometimes the A-pillar can block the driver from seeing motorcyclists.

-Also the B-pillar can block the vision of a tall driver in small 4 door cars.
+Also, the B-pillar can block the vision of a tall driver in small 4-door cars.

-A driver may reduce the size of a blind spot or eliminate it completely by turning their head in the direction of the obstruction.
+A driver may reduce the size of a blind spot or eliminate it by turning their head in the direction of the obstruction.
 This allows the driver to see better around the obstruction and allows the driver better depth perception.

 Visibility in a convertible

 Because there is no roof connection between the A- and B-pillars, the A-pillars of a convertible automobile have to be stronger and even thicker.

 However, with the top down there are no B or C pillars, improving visibility behind the driver.